BurgerTime

-In the United States, Data East USA licensed BurgerTime for distribution by Bally Midway as a standard dedicated arcade game.
-Data East also released its own version of BurgerTime in the United States through its DECO Cassette System.
-The Data East and Midway versions are distinguished by the manufacturer's name on the title screen and by the marquee and cabinet artworks, as the game itself is identical.
+The game's original title of Hamburger was changed to BurgerTime outside of Japan, which was also used for all ports and subsequent games in the series worldwide.
+In the United States, Data East USA licensed BurgerTime for distribution by Bally Midway in North America.
+Data East also released BurgerTime in the United States through its DECO Cassette System.
+The Data East and Midway versions are distinguished by the manufacturer's name on the title screen and by the marquee and cabinet artwork; the game itself is identical.

-The game's original Japanese title Hamburger changed outside of Japan to BurgerTime, reportedly to avoid potential trademark issues.
-In addition to all releases in the Western world, BurgerTime also became the title used for the Japanese ports and sequels.

-When Data East went bankrupt in 2003, G-Mode bought most of Data East's intellectual properties, including BurgerTime, BurgerTime Deluxe, Super BurgerTime, and Peter Pepper's Ice Cream Factory.
+The first home port of BurgerTime was released for the Intellivision console in 1983, followed by versions for other systems.
+There have been multiple sequels for both the arcade and home.
+When Data East went bankrupt in 2003, G-Mode bought most of the company's intellectual properties, including BurgerTime, BurgerTime Deluxe, Super BurgerTime, and Peter Pepper's Ice Cream Factory.